Banana palm leaves against a white wall with soft shadows

 Why Work With Me

-I'm a somatic therapist.
+I'm a Licensed Marriage and Family Therapist and Somatic Experiencing Practitioner.
 That means I work with what's happening in your nervous system, not just your thoughts about it.
-We track the signals most people miss: the moment your breath shifts, the instant tension builds, the subtle movement toward overwhelm or shutdown.
+We track the signals most people miss: the moment your breath shifts, the instant tension builds before you've named it, the movement toward overwhelm or shutdown that happens beneath the conversation.
 This requires a practitioner who can sense what's happening in your body before you're consciously aware of it.
 That skill takes years to develop.
 It's also what makes the difference between therapy that helps you understand your patterns and therapy that actually changes them.

 Sometimes we'll try things that might feel unfamiliar at first.
 Pausing mid-conversation to notice a sensation.
 Using movement to shift what's happening in your body.
 I'll always explain what we're doing and why.
 You're always in control of the pace.